 Think of it this way.
-If you apply and are approved for The Platinum Card® from American Express and earn the welcome bonus of 75,000 points after you spend $5,000 within six months of account opening, this one bonus is worth $1,500 on its own.
+If you apply and are approved for the Amex Platinum and earn the welcome bonus of 100,000 points after you spend $6,000 within six months of account opening, this one bonus is worth $2,000 on its own.

 With that being said, American Express points are always worth less than 2 cents each if you redeem them for non-travel options like gift cards or merchandise.
 For example, you can normally redeem for gift cards at a rate of one cent per point, while you’ll typically get .07 cents per point if you choose the Pay with Points at Checkout option or .06 cents per point if you redeem points for statement credits.

 What happens to my American Express points if I close my account?